-These vegan chocolate protein muffins are THE PERFECT afternoon snack or on the go breakfast!
+These vegan chocolate protein muffins are the perfect afternoon snack or on the go breakfast!
 Yup, I’m 100% team chocolate for breakfast.
 After you check out these ingredients you will know why!
 These muffins are gluten free, dairy free and so simple to make!

 Muffins sometimes get a bad rap, and for a good reason.
 Most muffins are a sugary bomb, that only leaves you feeling hungrier an hour later.
 While I’m a huge believer that all food should have a place in your life, I really like muffins, but I want to feel SATISFIED by my food, not hungrier because of the way I started my day.